ECASLab/camta-non-linear-unit/README.md

-# CAMTA: Configurable Multi-Region Activation Unit
+# CAMTA: Reconfigurable Multi-Region Activation Unit

-**CAMTA** is a configurable FPGA accelerator for approximating nonlinear activation functions using multi-region polynomial evaluation.
-The design is intended for FPGA-based machine learning inference workloads where activation functions such as **GeLU**, **tanh**, **sigmoid**, **Swish**, and exponential-like mappings must be evaluated efficiently without redesigning the hardware for every function.

-CAMTA partitions the input domain into three programmable regions and evaluates one polynomial per region using **Horner's rule**.
-The accelerator uses a 32-lane vectorized datapath over a 512-bit AXI interface, allowing multiple 16-bit fixed-point samples to be processed per memory word.
+CAMTA is a 16-bit reconfigurable multi-region activation unit for nonlinear function approximation in machine learning workloads.
+The unit approximates functions such as GeLU, tanh, sigmoid, Swish, and the exponential stage used in Softmax by reusing the same scalar datapath with runtime-configurable thresholds, coefficients, polynomial degrees, and region modes.

+The current repository contains:

+- a Vitis HLS implementation of the scalar CAMTA unit and Alveo kernel wrapper;
+- an XRT host application for FPGA runtime and accuracy validation;
+- manually isolated Verilog RTL for the scalar core used for ASIC-oriented synthesis;
+- simple C++ and Verilog testbenches for functional checks.

+CAMTA is intended to be a reusable activation-function macro rather than a function-specific evaluator.
+Its main design trade-off is exchanging some area and power overhead for runtime configurability and hardware reuse across multiple nonlinear functions without hardware resynthesis.

 ---